mgiordano95/Basic-Frontend-Development/README.md

 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for rapid UI development.

 ### Web Components
-- [Stencil](https://stenciljs.com/): a toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
+- [Stencil](https://stenciljs.com/): A toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
 Stencil components can be distributed natively to React, Angular, Vue, and traditional web developers from a single, framework-agnostic codebase.

 ## IDE